 A true monster, closely related to modern day pet guinea pig — imagine keeping one of these in your back garden!

-The giant guinea pig, the size of a buffalo and thought to have weighed around metric tonne, roamed the planet around 3 million years ago.
-Scientist using computer simulated methods believe the monster guinea pig had a bite similar to modern day tigers.
+The giant guinea pig, the size of a buffalo and thought to have weighed around 1 metric tonne, roamed the planet around 3 million years ago.
+Scientists using computer simulated methods believe the monster guinea pig had a bite similar to modern day tigers!

 A “guinea pig” the size of a buffalo that lived three million years ago had a bite as strong as a tiger’s, scientists have learned.